seanorourke7/Project-one-full-template/README.md

 Initally the contact form was 10% from the left and this caused an issue with the flow of the page when viewed on mobile so i changed it to 1%.
 The images initially would display fine on the live site but not in the working environment of codeanywhere.
 I had to change the address to all images so they would display on both.

+When i first ran throught the W3C validator it found that I had one div that didn't have a closing tag.
+This was easily rectified.

 No bugs were identified in HTML or CSS validators.

 ![Jigsaw](assets/images/readme/jigsaw-validator.png)